jostylr/literate-programming/lp.md

 2. ``_`javascript code` ``  One can execute arbitrary javascript code within the backticks, but the parser limits what can be in there to one line.
 3. `MACROS` all caps are for constants or macro functions that insert their output in place of the caps.
+Note that if you have `MACRO(_"something")` then the current version does not parse `_"something"` as a code block.
+   This will hopefully get fixed along with being able to use code blocks in commands.
+This applies even if `MACRO` does not match so it is a bug, not a feature :(  To fix this, put a space between `MACRO` and the parenthesis.

 For both 1 and 3, if there is no match, then the text is unchanged.
 One can have more than one underscore for 1 and 2; this delays the substitution until